UK markets brace for prolonged political uncertainty | Headlines

 - United Kingdom

 British markets braced for more political uncertainty on Wednesday, with investors keen to see if the new finance minister loosens the purse strings and wondering whether Prime Minister Boris Johnson will survive an exodus of support.
-The pound was stuck near two-year lows against the dollar but British stocks bounced.
+The pound dropped to more than two-year lows against the dollar but British stocks climbed.

 Some analysts attributed the gains to hopes for more public spending, but the rise in share prices was in line with gains across broader markets and followed big falls on Tuesday when Johnson's grip on power was rocked by Rishi Sunak quitting as finance minister and Sajid Javid resigning as health secretary.
 Several others have left their junior ministerial or envoy roles.

-The pound slipped to $1.1945, above the $1.1899 hit on Tuesday.
-Against a broadly weakened euro, the pound rallied 0.4% to 85.56 pence.
-"For now, financial market reaction has been limited, with markets focused on international developments including the prospect of recessions in key international economies, tightening global financial conditions, and looming energy shortages," said David Page, Head of Macro Research at AXA Investment Managers.
+The pound slipped to $1.1877, its lowest level since March 2020.
+Against a broadly weaker euro, the pound was up 0.3% to 85.635 pence.
+"For now, financial market reaction has been limited, with markets focused on international developments, including the prospect of recessions in key international economies, tightening global financial conditions, and looming energy shortages," said David Page, head of macro research at AXA Investment Managers.

 "However, the longer UK political uncertainty persists, the more we would expect it to be apparent in UK financial markets."
 Broader economic developments, including concerns about the fallout from a new surge in natural gas prices, had hit UK stocks and sterling hard on Tuesday and continued to overshadow the political drama unfolding in Westminster.